department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-recruiting-screener.md

 * Be sure your recruiting pool includes the kinds of Veterans you need for this study.

-* External Contractors are responsible for their own recruiting.
+* VFS teams are responsible for their own recruiting.
 If your team doesn't have in-house recruiters for user research, you can

 	* Hire a recruiting firm to assist you.
 	  * If you haven't done so already, talk to your COR about how to do this.